katch922/gentoo_hyprland/README.md

 Few configuration files which could help with Hyprland setup on a Linux distro.
-Nvidia setup with openrc as init system.
+Files with (nvidia) in name are meant to work with Nvidia GPU, while (amd) meant for AMDGPU.
+Save files such as MyEnv(nvidia).conf as MyEnv.conf, or whatever else you like it, and reflect the change in Hyprland.conf.